Inexact cuts in Deterministic and Stochastic Dual Dynamic Programming applied to linear optimization problems: Numerical experiments

 \section{Numerical experiments}

-Our goal in this section is to compare SDDP and ISDDP-LP on the risk-neutral portfolio problem with direct transaction costs presented in Section 5.1 of \cite{guilejtekregsddp} (see \cite{guilejtekregsddp} for details).
+Our goal in this section is to compare SDDP and ISDDP-LP (denoted for short ISDDP in what follows) on the risk-neutral portfolio problem with direct transaction costs presented in Section 5.1 of \cite{guilejtekregsddp} (see \cite{guilejtekregsddp} for details).
 For this application, $\xi_t$ is the vector of asset returns: if $n$ is the number of risky assets, $\xi_t$ has size $n+1$, $\xi_t(1:n)$ is the vector of risky asset returns for stage $t$ while $\xi_t(n+1)$ is the return of the risk-free asset.
-We generate various instances of this portfolio problem as follows.
+We generate four instances of this portfolio problem as follows.

-For fixed $T$ (number of stages [months for our experiment]) and $n$ (number of risky assets), the distributions of $\xi_t(1:n),t=2,\ldots,T$, have $M_t=M=10$ realizations with $p_{t i}=\mathbb{P}(\xi_t = \xi_{t i})=1/M$, and $\xi_1(1:n), \xi_{t 1}(1:n), \ldots, \xi_{t M}(1:n)$ chosen randomly among historical data of monthly returns of $n$ of the assets of the S\&P 500 index for the period 18/5/2009-28/5/2015.
-For fixed $n$, the $n$ stocks chosen are given in Table \ref{liststocks}.\footnote{They correspond to the first $n$ stocks listed in our matrix of stock prices downloaded from Wharton Research Data Services (WRDS: {\url{https://wrds-web.wharton.upenn.edu/wrds/}}).} The monthly return $\xi_t(n+1)$ of the risk-free asset is $0.4$\% for all $t$.
-The initial portfolio $x_0$ has components uniformly distributed in $[0,10]$ (vector of initial wealth in each asset).
-The largest possible position in any security is set to $u_i=100\%$.